-I am a professor or teacher visiting the United States for the purpose of teaching at [insert the name of the educational institution at which you teach], which is a recognized educational institution.
+I am a professor or teacher visiting the United States for the purpose of teaching at [insert the name of the educa-

+[insert the name of the educational institution at which you teach], which is a recognized educational institution.
 I will receive compensation for my teaching activities.

-The teaching compensation received during the entire tax year (or during the period from to ) qualifies for exemption from withholding of federal tax under the tax treaty between the United States and [insert the name of the country under whose treaty you claim exemption].
+The teaching compensation received during the entire tax year (or during the period from ) qualifies for exto emption from withholding of federal tax under the tax treaty be-United tween the States [insert the name of the country under whose treaty you claim exemption].
 I have not previously claimed an income tax exemption under this treaty for income received as a teacher or student before the date of my arrival in the United States.

 I arrived in the United States on [insert the date of your last arrival into the United States before beginning the teaching services for which exemption is claimed].
-The treaty exemption is available only for compensation paid during a period of two years beginning on that date.
+The treaty exemption is available only for compensation paid during a period of two years beginning on that date